Qasim Ibrahim: Controversies

 In September 2008, the Auditor General of the Maldives submitted a report to the People's Majlis which was published on the website of the Auditor General's office.
 It stated that the Villa Group had been found to be involved in the illicit trading of shares.

 In July 2010, State Minister of Finance Ahmed Assad stated in a President's Office Press Briefing that Maldives was facing hurdles in borrowing money internationally because of a specific Majlis member who was borrowing large sums of money and lowering the country's credit rating.
 It was stated that this Member has made a request to the government to give him a ‘letter of no objection’ to borrow another large sum.
 Though the Minister refused to name the Majlis member at the conference, it was widely assumed in the Maldivian media that the Majlis member in question was Qasim Ibrahim.

-In February 2013, Qasim Ibrahim, as the Parliament's representative to the Judicial Service Commission (JSC), accused UN Special Rapporteur on Independence of Judges and Lawyers Gabriela Knaul of lying and joking about the state of the Maldivian judiciary system.
+In February 2013, Qasim Ibrahim, as the Parliament's representative to the Judicial Service Commission (JSC), accused UN Special Rapporteur on Independence of Judges and Lawyers Gabriela Knaul of lying and joking about the state of the Maldivian judicial system.
 Knaul's statements highlighted that the JSC – mandated with the appointment, transfer and removal of judges – was unable to perform its constitutional duty adequately in its current form.
 Her comment was among a number of preliminary observations on the Maldives’ judiciary and wider legal system following an eight-day fact-finding mission.

 While Qasim Ibrahim was Finance Minister, there were rumors regarding the nature of the European Investment Bank's (EIB) investment in Maldivian tourism.
 The European Investment Bank had invested to support the development of tourism after the 2004 Indian Ocean tsunami.
 According to the ECD in Colombo, there was no co-ordination between the EIB and the ECD during the design stage of the loans.
 Only after the ECD reported indications of misuse of money to EIB were some consultations held.
 Overall co-ordination between EIB and ECD is very limited.